🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 A hydrocele is a collection of fluid in the scrotum that causes swelling, which is soft and often painless.
-The swelling however may be uncomfortable, unsightly and painful during intercourse or physical activity.
+The swelling however may be unsightly and uncomfortable during intercourse or physical activity.
 A hydrocele is diagnosed by ultrasound, which can be done in the office.

 A hydrocele is a common condition in newborns but can occur in people of all ages, including in 1% of adult males over 40.1 In adults, hydroceles develop slowly, usually as a result of either of a defect that causes overproduction of fluid, or blockage of lymphatic flow.
 Hydroceles may also develop as a result of inflammation, infection or trauma.

 Am I a candidate for hydrocele sclerotherapy?

 If the hydrocele becomes too large or causes a level of discomfort then treatment maybe recommended.
 The first step is a diagnosis, which can be done by an ultrasound in the office.
 Our doctor is a board certified imaging specialist in addition to specializing in minimally invasive procedures and will perform the diagnostic ultrasound during your visit if you have not had one.
 If you have already had an ultrasound, generally the first step is to have a consultation to understand the procedure, preparation and expected results.
 Occasionally, the consultation and treatment can be done at the same time.

 There are two types of treatments for hydroceles: surgery and sclerotherapy.